Isaac Hogarth

 Isaac is the author of A Practical Guide to Sepsis and Meningitis Claims, available here.

-Isaac acts for claimants and defendants in all aspects of personal injury including road traffic accidents, employer’s liability, occupier’s liability, product liability, public liability and public liability.
+Isaac acts for claimants and defendants in all aspects of personal injury including road traffic accidents, employer’s liability, occupier’s liability, product liability, and public liability.
+Isaac has been instructed in several

 The majority of Isaac’s personal injury instructions arise from road traffic accidents.

-Isaac is generally instructed in serious and catastrophic injury cases, including cases involving chronic pain, brain injuries, spinal injuries and fatalities.
+Isaac is generally instructed in serious and catastrophic injury cases, particularly those involving brain injuries.

 Many of Isaac’s instructions for defendants involve allegations of fraud, or indemnity issues (see below).